I learned to love sauteed rainbow chard even more while working in Paris.

 Don’t Throw Away the Stems

-Tips For Cooking Rainbow Chard
+Tips For Making Sauteed Rainbow Chard

 - Chard cooks very quickly as the leaves are very soft so it doesn’t need too much cooking.

 - Always cook green vegetables on high heat to preserve the green colour.
-In this recipe we steam them very quickly to prevent them from turning grey.
+In this recipe, we steam them very quickly to prevent them from turning grey.